Back to Blog

 Three main options for a Dallas office:

 • Cloud-based access control (Brivo, Kisi, Openpath, Verkada).
 Most popular for Dallas offices 15–100 people.
-Per-door hardware $800–$1,800; monthly subscription $15–$40 per door.
+Per-door hardware see our Pricing page; monthly subscription see our Pricing page per door.
 Phone-based credentials, instant revocation, audit logs.

 • Enterprise access control (S2, Genetec, Lenel).
 Larger offices, multi-site. $2,500+ per door, project-based pricing.
 Usually overkill unless you have 100+ employees or compliance requirements.